Everybody's Golf (1997 video game): Reception

+The game received mostly favorable reviews, and held an 82% on the review aggregation website GameRankings.
+Critics overwhelmingly remarked that the game is extremely accessible, even to newcomers to golf, while holding enough depth and realism to keep experienced players engaged.
+Critics also often praised the cartoony graphics, the way the camera tracks the ball's flight, the numerous secrets, and the 18-hole mini golf game.

-The game received favorable reviews according to the review aggregation website GameRankings.
-Next Generation called it "the type of golf game that's sure to liven up any PlayStation party and be enjoyed by gamers and golf fans alike."
-In Japan, Famitsu gave it a score of 30 out of 40.
-GamePro said, "Lacking name recognition or even normal-sized players, Hot Shots Golf may at first seem destined for the bin marked 'mediocre.'
+Kraig Kujawa of Electronic Gaming Monthly remarked, "The controls are very intuitive while offering the extra nuances that advanced players seek in golf games."
+Next Generation called Everybody's Golf "the type of golf game that's sure to liven up any PlayStation party and be enjoyed by gamers and golf fans alike."
+IGN opined that the system of using points to unlock characters and courses gives the game challenge and depth, since it forces players to master courses before moving on.
+GamePro criticized the short length and lack of licensing, and concluded that experienced players would find Everybody's Golf falls short of PGA Tour 98, but said, "Lacking name recognition or even normal-sized players, Hot Shots Golf may at first seem destined for the bin marked 'mediocre.'
 But this fun, challenging golf game has an engine that the pros would be proud of and all the makings of a legendary link-splitter."
-(Note: GamePro gave the game three 4.5/5 scores for graphics, control, and fun factor, and 4/5 for sound.)
+(Note: GamePro gave the game three 4.5/5 scores for graphics, control, and fun factor, and 4.0/5 for sound.)
+GameSpot called it "a game that looks good, is easy to play, and is difficult to master."

 Game Informer ranked it as the 87th best game made for their 100th issue in August 2001 despite past criticisms that it was not a golf simulator.
 They praised it for its balance between simplicity and complexity.

 According to Famitsu, the game was Japan's sixth-best-selling game of 1997, with sales of 1.02 million units.

 The game was a finalist by the Academy of Interactive Arts & Sciences for "Console Sports Game of the Year" during the 2nd Annual Interactive Achievement Awards, which was ultimately given to 1080° Snowboarding.
 The game won the award for "Best Sports Game" at the 1998 OPM Editors' Awards, and was nominated for the "Best Multiplayer Game" award, which went to Devil Dice.